orbital-skylab/.github/profile/README.md

 More information about migration with Prisma ORM can be found [here](https://www.prisma.io/docs/concepts/components/prisma-migrate)

+## Seeding Mock Data

+Mock data can be seeded directly using the command `npx prisma db seed`.
+You can change the data that is seeded if you wish to do so by altering the files in `prisma/seed`

 ## Booting up the Development Environment

 Open two different terminals to start up the frontend and backend applications.